 - Establish a coherent visual approach.

-Avoid using the object page as a universal container for masses of information.
-You should use the object page in accordance with the SAP Fiori principles: role-based, coherent, simple, and adaptive.
+- Avoid using the object page as a universal container for masses of information.
+Use the object page in accordance with the SAP Fiori principles: role-based, coherent, simple, and adaptive.

 Dynamic Side Content

 You can offer dynamic side content alongside the object page under the following conditions:

 - Use the side panel only for contextual content.
 Do not place finalizing or global actions in the side panel.
 This is because opening the side panel occupies the whole right side of the screen.
 There is no way to show it only below the header and anchor bar.

 - Do not place object information in the side panel.
 This information should always be in the content area of the object page.